ko-build/ko/README.md

 - `KO_DOCKER_REPO=gcr.io/my-project`, or
 - `KO_DOCKER_REPO=my-dockerhub-user`

-If both the flag and the environment variable are set, the flag value takes precedence.

 # Build an Image

 `ko publish ./cmd/app` builds and pushes a container image, and prints the